12 Ways to Boost Your Website’s Lead Generation Performance

 You’ve probably seen sites like this.
-They might be over-optimized for advertising (like Forbes did awhile back) or maybe they’re over-optimized for something else.
-The point is that they’ve put so many bells and whistles and widgets on their site that using it has become a drag.
+They might be over-optimized for advertising or maybe they’re over-optimized for something else.
+The point is they’ve put so many bells and whistles and widgets on their site that using it has become a drag.
 You can barely get through all the lead gen offers to find the content.

 Don’t let that be you.
 Cherry pick your most effective lead generation tactics.
 Leave out the stuff that doesn’t work.

 You see, typically there’s an 80/20 pattern with lead generation tactics.
 That is, about 20% of your lead generation tactics will generate 80% of your leads.
 The remaining 80% of your lead gen tactics will just bring in trickles.
 So don’t torture your visitors with all those lead gen tactics that don’t work as well.